-Staley begins her first season as a volunteer assistant coach for North Texas softball after a stellar playing career at nearby TWU.
+Staley enters her second year as a volunteer assistant coach for North Texas softball after a stellar playing career at nearby TWU.

 At TWU, Staley was a two-time all-conference player in the outfield.
 As a junior in 2011, she batted .331 and was named to the All-Lone Star Conference Second Team.
 She received first-team all-conference honors in 2012 after hitting .351 with 60 hits.
 She also received Daktronics All-South Central Region First Team and NFCA All-South Central Second Team honors.
 She earned the inaugural Lone Star Conference Golden Glove (left field) in 2012.